dafacto/pickle-fyi/_reasons/02_products.md

 ![](/images/2020-10-07-jars.png)

-The Jars retain 4.5% of earned profits, which goes to the Pickle Treasury, and the displayed APY figures are net of fees.
-There is also a 0.5% withdrawal fee, a portion of which is distributed to Pickle Stakers (see below).
+The Pickle project retains 27.5% of the profits it earns its Jar customers, currently the lowest amoung its peers.
+Of these profits, 20% is directed to the Pickle Treasury (which often benefits Pickle stakers), and 7.5% to the Development Fund.

 ### Pickle Farms